n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent.md

 # Agent

-The Agent node allows you to set which agent type you want to use.
+Use the Agent node to set which agent type you want to use.

 On this page, you'll find the node parameters for the Agent node, and links to more resources.